abdullah0096/DataStructureAlgorithm/programList.md

 > This same list is available at [LeetCode](https://leetcode.com/problem-list/ajer4v8m/)

-> ⚠️ Critical Warning!  => LeetCode burnout is real.
+> ⚠️ Warning!  => LeetCode burnout is real.
 Be careful!

 ---
 ## List of problems